 You must work on explosive strength and heavy load.

-For explosive strength, you want to lift light to medium weight, fast.
+For explosive strength, you want to lift light to medium weights, fast.
 That’s where kettlebell swings come in handy.
-You don’t need to use the heaviest weight, but you have to powerful thurst from your hips with each rep.
+You don’t need to use the heaviest weight, but you have too powerful thurst from your hips with each rep.

 This will develop explosive strength.

-For heavy load, you want to stay in a low rep range.
-This will allow you to work on your strength but without adding extra size.
+For heavy loads, you want to stay in a low rep range.
+This will allow you to work on your strength without adding extra size.
 This way you can get stronger and keep your current weight on.

 Kettlebell swings can hit the strength, but you need to go heavy.
-With medium weight you just won’t get that effect to be able to do 1-5 RM.
+With the medium weight, you just won’t get that effect to be able to do 1-5 RM.

 So go heavy, or choose squats.

-With the squats, you can work on your 1-5 RM without the problem.
+With the squats, you can work on your 1-5 RM without a problem.
 That’s when you fire up those fast-twitch muscle fibers.
 Make sure you have long enough rest.

-Remember that this is not about beaten up your body.
+Remember that this is not about beating up your body.
 Is to make it better.